amazon-braket/amazon-braket-sdk-python/CONTRIBUTING.md

 ### Send a Pull Request

-GitHub provides additional document on [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/).
+GitHub provides additional documentation on [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/).

 Please remember to:
 * Use commit messages (and PR titles) that follow the guidelines under [Commit Your Change](#commit-your-change).